syeung14/self-dev/jokes/NYC fight subway train.md

 https://www.youtube.com/watch?v=ifX0oafDe3Q

+Has anyone been to New York?
+has anyone taken a subway train in New York?

 New York City is the only city I've lived in where people fight subway trains and.....win.
 Like, any other city on the planet, when the trains doors start to close, (beeping), that means that train is departed.
 Okay, you're supposed to shut up and wait patiently for the next train.